October 10, 2025

 The Real-World Problem: Chaos at the Job Site

-• Contractors waiting for exact bundles at specific spots
+• Different contractors waiting for specific bundles at specific spots

-When delivery instructions exist only in handwritten notes, quick phone calls, or a single order header, errors are inevitable.
-Bundles land in the wrong place, crews waste time relocating material, and drivers lose hours fixing mix-ups.
+When delivery instructions exist only in a handwritten note or a quick phone call, errors are inevitable.
+Bundles land in the wrong place.
+Crews waste hours relocating material.
+Drivers lose time fixing mix-ups that should never have happened.

 What Is Line-Item Location Tagging?

-Line item location tagging lets your team assign a specific delivery location for each individual product line in an order.
+Line-item location tagging lets your team assign a specific delivery location to each individual product line in an order not just the order as a whole.

 For example: